meritlabs/lightwallet-stack/packages/bitcore-lib/docs/publickey.md

 # Public Key

-Represents a merit public key and is needed to be able to receive MRT, as is usually represented as a merit [Address](address.md).
+Represents a Merit public key and is needed to be able to receive MRT, as is usually represented as a Merit [Address](address.md).

 A PublicKey in Bitcore is an immutable object and can be instantiated from a [Point](crypto.md), string, [PrivateKey](privatekey.md), Buffer or a [BN](crypto.md).